ove/ove-docs/docs/APP_DEVELOPMENT.md

 # Developing OVE applications

 OVE provides a number of applications to display commonly-used types of content, such as HTML, tiled images, audio and video files, maps, networks, and charts.
-The HTML application is particularly flexible, and allows the hosting of general HTML/JavaScript web applications.
+The [HTML App](https://github.com/ove/ove-apps/tree/master/packages/ove-app-html) is particularly flexible, and allows the hosting of general HTML/JavaScript web applications.
 However, if existing applications do not meet your needs then you can write a new OVE app.

 [`@ove-lib/appbase`](https://www.npmjs.com/package/@ove-lib/appbase) provides a base library on which OVE applications can be built.